kevinolega/callcentertrainingtips/about.md

 We have a small [Facebook community](https://facebook.com/callcentertrainingtips/).

-My name is Kevin and I've been helping friends get hired in a call center since 2005.
+My name is Kevin.

+I've been helping friends get hired in a call center since 2005.

 I began publishing my lessons in 2012.

 [My lessons already helped hundreds of Filipinos get hired in a call center](https://callcentertrainingtips.com/testimonials).

-A few hundred Filipinos sent me letters and messages, thanking and informing me of their success.
+A few hundred Filipinos sent me letters and messages.

+Strangers on the internet are thanking and informing me of their success.

 Most messages tell me that they are already hired in a call center.

 Thank you for the tips.

-Some readers went as far as sending me gifts and donations to help keep this website running.
+Some readers went as far as sending me gifts.

+Some had sent cash donations to help keep this website running.

 Some readers hired me to assist them in their job application or promotion.